 Sustainable travel, once coronavirus measures have been lifted, may require you to be a bit flexible in managing your expectations.
 But look at it this way: instead of ‘crossing off’ items on your list of famous destinations, use this as an opportunity to discover new, meaningful experiences!

-Even before the current coronavirus situation, air travel had its drawbacks.
-Sure, it is still the fastest and sometimes cheapest way to travel, but the hassle of airports, cramped cabins and security checks is unlikely to improve when stricter coronavirus measures are implemented.
+Even before the coronavirus situation, air travel had its drawbacks.
+Sure, it is still the fastest and sometimes cheapest way to travel, but the hassle of airports, cramped cabins and security checks is unlikely to improve when the next round of pandemic measures are implemented.
 And we all know the carbon footprint we leave behind while jetting towards our far-off destinations is not exactly something to be proud of either.

 All the more reason to consider a trip closer to home and try out other methods of transportation.
 Take a train and relax in a spacious seat while you watch the landscape roll by.
 Or stuff a few friends into a car, go on a fun road trip and make the journey part of the holiday experience!